How to Visit Latourell Falls in Oregon (+Photos)

 If walking a little bit more aligns with your physical strength, then hike along the Latourell Falls Loop Trail.
 Start at the Latourell Falls Trailhead near the parking lot and follow the downhill trail to the base of the waterfall.
 Here the trail makes a switchback and starts ascending.
 The path runs past an old bridge, along large cedars and takes the hikers all the way to the top of Latourell Falls.

 Here I get confused.
 We skipped the longer hike during our visit to Latourell Falls due to the heavy rain, so I can’t speak from my own experience.
-Some articles I came across say that the top section of the waterfall is what it is the upper part of the waterfall you’ve seen from the “shorter trail”.
+Some articles I came across say that the top section of the waterfall is also the upper part of the waterfall you’ve seen from the “shorter trail”.

 The Best Time to Visit